Lubenwei-nb123/-/README.md

 *Project: implement sm2 2P sign with real network communication
 *Project: PoC impl of the scheme, or do implement analysis by Google
 *Project: implement sm2 2P decrypt with real network communication

-Bitcoin
+Bitcoin-public
-Project: forge a signature to pretend that you are Satoshi
+*Project: send a tx on Bitcoin testnet, and parse the tx data down to every bit, better write script yourself *Project: forge a signature to pretend that you are Satoshi
 通过Google搜索，在https://cryptome.org/2015/11/satoshi-nakamoto-public-key.htm 上找到了中本聪的公钥：
 -----BEGIN PGP PUBLIC KEY BLOCK-----
 Version: GnuPG v1.4.7 (MingW32)